Code-Institute-Submissions/social/README.md

     -   Users can modify post content, providing they own the post.
 -   Comment Modification
     -   Users can modify comment content, providing they own the comment.
+-   User Confirmation
+    -   Users are asked at all times to confirm update or delete operations.
+-   User Feedback
+    -   Users
 -   Site Admin Modification
     -   Admin users are able to modify all content on the site to ensure it adheres to guidelines.

+### Features to Implement in the Future

+-   Social authentication.
+-   Upvotes/downvotes for posts and comments.

 ## Technologies